 Sometimes conservative treatments can relieve the pain and allow a minor tear to heal.
 But in other cases, surgery may be necessary to repair the meniscus and return function.
 We handle diagnosis, treatment and surgery, if necessary, for meniscus injuries.

 Your knee has two menisci.
 These are C-shaped pieces of cartilage that provide a cushion between your shinbone and thighbone.
 The meniscus provides the cushion on the inside and outside of the knee, where the lateral condyle and the medial condyle (round knob-like ends of the femur) contact the same areas on the shinbone.

 When force is applied, usually in the form of twisting, the meniscus can tear.
 Often this occurs in the middle of the inner portion of the C. These tears can be minor and may not require surgery.
 There are different sorts of tears.
-Some can be sewn back together during surgery; others only can be cleaned up by cutting away torn areas during arthroscopic surgery.
+Some can be sewn back together during surgery, and others can only be cleaned up by cutting away torn areas during arthroscopic surgery.

 Any activity where a person forcefully twists and rotates their knee can tear the meniscus.
 Think of movements such as planting your foot to make a cut in football or to react to a shot away from you on the tennis court.
-When the knee is loaded with your body weight the odds of tearing the meniscus rise.
-Osteoarthritis, which is simply worn and tear over the years, can degrade the meniscus to the degree it is more easily torn.
-Sometimes, even something as innocuous as kneeling, deep squatting, or lifting a heavy object can result in a torn meniscus.
+When the knee is loaded with your body weight, the odds of tearing the meniscus rise.
+Osteoarthritis, which is simply wear and tear over the years, can degrade the meniscus to the degree it is more easily torn.
+Sometimes, even something as innocuous as kneeling, deep squatting or lifting a heavy object can result in a torn meniscus.